Earl of Pembroke: The tenth creation (1551): Herbert

-The heir apparent is the present holder's son Reginald Henry Michael Herbert, Lord Herbert (b.
-2012).
+The heir apparent is the present holder's son Reginald Henry Michael Herbert, Lord Herbert.

 An executor of Henry VIII's will and the recipient of valuable grants of land, Herbert was a prominent and powerful personage during the reign of Edward VI, with both the protector Somerset and his rival, John Dudley, afterwards Duke of Northumberland, angling for his support.
 He threw in his lot with Dudley, and after Somerset's fall obtained some of his lands in Wiltshire and a peerage.
-It has been asserted that he devised the scheme for settling the English crown on Lady Jane Grey; at all events, he was one of her advisers during her short reign, but he declared for Mary when he saw that Lady Jane's cause was lost.
+It has been asserted that he devised the scheme for settling the English crown on Lady Jane Grey; at all events, he was one of her advisers during her short reign, but he declared for Mary I when he saw that Lady Jane's cause was lost.
 Pembroke's loyalty was at times suspected by Mary and her friends, but he was employed as governor of Calais, as president of Wales and in other ways.
 He was also to some extent in the confidence of Philip II of Spain.
-The Earl retained his place at court under Elizabeth until 1569, when he was suspected of favouring the projected marriage between Mary, Queen of Scots, and the Duke of Norfolk.
+The Earl retained his place at court under Elizabeth I until 1569, when he was suspected of favouring the projected marriage between Mary, Queen of Scots, and the Duke of Norfolk.
 Among the monastic lands granted to Herbert was the estate of Wilton, near Salisbury, still the residence of the Earls of Pembroke.

 His elder son Henry (c.
 1534 – 1601), who succeeded as 2nd Earl, was president of Wales from 1586 until his death.
 He married in 1577 Mary Sidney, the famous Countess of Pembroke (c.
 1561–1621), third daughter of Sir Henry Sidney and his wife Mary Dudley.
 Sir Philip Sidney, to whom she was deeply attached through life, was her eldest brother.
 Sir Philip spent the summer of 1580 with her at Wilton, or at Ivychurch, a favourite retreat of hers close by.
 Here at her request, he began the Countess of Pembroke's Arcadia, which was intended for her pleasure alone, not for publication.
 The two also worked on a metrical edition of the Psalms.
 When the great sorrow of her brother's death came upon her she made herself his literary executor, correcting the unauthorized editions of the Arcadia and of his poems, which appeared in 1590 and 1591.
 She also took under her patronage the poets who had looked to her brother for protection.
 Spenser dedicated his Ruines of Time to her, and refers to her as "Urania" in Colin Clout's come home againe; in Spenser's Astrophel she is "Clorinda".
 In 1599 Queen Elizabeth was her guest at Wilton, and the Countess composed for the occasion a pastoral dialogue in praise of Astraea.
 After her husband's death, she lived chiefly in London at Crosby Hall, where she died.